build-trust/ockam/CONTRIBUTING.md

 ./build
 ```

-This will download any dependencies in the `vendor` directory, create a `.build` directly and place compiled
+This will download any dependencies to `/vendor` and create `/.build`, placing compiled
-binaries in that folder.
+binaries in it.

-On OSX or Linux you can also run `./build install` to place your operating system specific `ockam` binary
+On OSX or Linux you can also run `./build install` to place your operating system-specific `ockam` binary
-in system path.
+in the system path.

 You can then run: